 Setting up good habits now is great for when your business eventually is rolling in the dough (that’s the goal, right?!).
 You never know at what point things are going to take off and you’re scrambling to set up a system.
 Back tracking on re-creating a year’s worth of financial transactions is probably the biggest, most time-consuming and frustrating mistake I see Etsy sellers make.
 (That’s why I created an entire course just to help with that!
 But if you do it right, you don’t need my course haha!)

 Not understanding what inventory is for tax purposes and how it applies to them.

 Oooh inventory.
 Another common mistake I see is handmade sellers getting surprised by the concept of inventory.
 They’re a year or two into their journey of selling, with thousands of dollars tied up in their fabric/bead/paint stash, and then they learn about inventory.
 Then it looks a lot like this:

 How to fix them

 If you read through any of these points with one eye open, feeling a little flutter of dread in your stomach, it’s ok.
 If you have any doubts about whether you’re “doing it right”, now’s the time to make it a priority.
-Sooner, rather than later.
+It’s never too late to get legit, but sooner is always better than later.

-Make a list of the things that you need clarity on, whether that be figuring out how income tax works or better understanding self-employment tax.
+Make a list of the topics and concepts that you need clarity on, whether that be figuring out how income tax works or better understanding self-employment tax.

 Make a list of the action tasks you know you still need to do, and be specific.
-That might be steps like recording 6 months worth of inventory purchases, or finally opening that separate bank account.
+That might be steps like recording 6 months worth of inventory purchases, getting your sales tax permit, or finally opening that separate bank account.